Old Me (5 Seconds of Summer song)

 "Old Me" is a song by Australian pop rock band 5 Seconds of Summer, released on 21 February 2020 originally as the first promotional single from the band's fourth studio album Calm, before being released to radio on 6 March 2020 as the album's fourth single.
 The song was written by Luke Hemmings, Ashton Irwin, Alexandra Tamposi, Andrew Wotman, William Walsh, Louis Bell, Brian Lee and Andre Proctor.

 Background

 In a statement, Hemmings said "'Old Me' carries a youthful spirit and follows the narrative of a young person's life growing up, for better or for worse.
 Every decision we made, whether right or wrong, has led us to the men we are proud to be today.
 We were thrown into the public eye at a young age and gratefully had each other at a confusing time.
 Sometimes it's important we look back in order to appreciate the journey we've been on together."

+"Old Me" was originally supposed to feature a verse from the late American rapper Juice WRLD, but the verse was scrapped after his death in December 2019.